-Any student that believes s/he has been/or is the victim of harassment should immediately report the situation to the teacher, the principal or assistant principal, or may report it directly to the Superintendent at 4882 Stanton Blvd, phone 231-893-1515.
+Any student that believes they have been/or is the victim of harassment should immediately report the situation to the teacher, the Principal or assistant principal, or may report it directly to the Superintendent at 4882 Stanton Blvd, phone 231-893-1515.
 Complaints will be investigated in accordance with AG 5517.